giulong/spectrum/docs/README.md

       another: 123
     localFileDetector: true
     collectServerLogs: true
+    service: # this node and its children are the internal defaults, no need to provide them explicitly
+      ipAddress: 0.0.0.0
+      port: 4723
+      timeout: 20
 ```

 Appium server is a specialized kind of a Selenium Grid, so its configuration extends the one of the